 We do not repeat electives very frequently.
 Most are on a 2 or 3 year cycle.
 Don't assume current electives will be offered again before you graduate.

-My best advice: take advantage of the hands-on research opportunities available in Anthropology, both in and out of the classroom.
+Take advantage of the hands-on research opportunities available in Anthropology, both in and out of the classroom.
 Talk to a faculty member early in your career so they know you are interested in such opportunities.